Every taxpayer registered under GST must maintain all records at his principal place of business.

 While there will be initial transition challenges, GST will bring in much clarity in many areas of business.
 One of the areas is accounting and bookkeeping.

-Please click here to read our discussions on the accounting treatment of various transactions under GST answering queries on how to record and pass entries for inter-state sale of goods, how to record utilisation of input tax credit etc.
+Read our discussions on the accounting treatment of various transactions under GST answering queries on how to record and pass entries for the inter-state sale of goods, how to record utilisation of input tax credit etc.